iterative/dvc.org/content/docs/command-reference/root.md

 # root

-Return the relative path to the root of the <abbr>DVC project</abbr>.
+Return the relative path to the root directory of the <abbr>DVC project</abbr>.

 ## Synopsis